barumau/panlingue/eng/esperanti_i_pandunia.md

 success among auxiliary languages is undeniable.
 But does it really deserve its success?
 Is Esperanto really an ideal world language?
-In this article we will review the most important points of critique and compare Esperanto to Pandunia.
+In this article we will review the most important points of critique and compare Esperanto to Panlingue.